Chandramukhi (2005 soundtrack)

 Chandramukhi (Original Motion Picture Soundtrack) is the soundtrack to the 2005 film of the same name written and directed by P. Vasu.
 It is a remake of Vasu's Kannada film Apthamitra (2004) which itself was remake of Malayalam film Manichitrathazhu (1993).
 The film stars Rajinikanth, Jyothika and Prabhu along with an ensemble supporting cast, including Vadivelu, Nayanthara, Vineeth, Nassar and Sheela.
-It revolves around a woman (Jyothika) who suffers from dissociative identity disorder that affects a family, and a psychiatrist (Rajinikanth) who intends to solve the case while risking his life.
+It revolves around a woman (Jyothika) with dissociative identity disorder that affects her family, and a psychiatrist (Rajinikanth) who intends to solve the case while risking his life.
 The film's six-song soundtrack and background score are composed by Vidyasagar with lyrics written by Vaali, Yugabharathi, Pa.
 Vijay, Na.
 Muthukumar and Bhuvana Chandra.
 The soundtrack was released on 5 March 2005.

 Background

 Chandramukhi is Vidyasagar's first and only collaboration with Rajinikanth, and also being the first time where the actor's film was scored by a different composer apart from Deva and A. R. Rahman in the past decade.
 (Note: Before Chandramukhi, Deva had composed for Rajinikanth's Annaamalai (1992), Baashha (1995) and Arunachalam (1997), while Rahman worked with the actor in Muthu (1995), Padayappa (1999) and Baba (2002).)
 Vidyasagar composed six songs for the film keeping in mind that it would appeal to every listener; all of them belong to different genres—folk ("Devuda Devuda", "Kokku Para Para"), melody ("Konjam Neram", "Athinthom"), peppy ("Annanoda Pattu") and semi-classical ("Raa Raa").

 S. P. Balasubrahmanyam sang the opening track "Devuda Devuda" as he did with most of the introductory songs for Rajinikanth's films, and also the song "Athinthom".
 The latter is based on the traditional Malayalam song of the same name.

 The semi-classical number "Raa Raa" was written in Telugu by lyricist Bhuvana Chandra; it is based on the Surya raaga, which is also known as the Sallabham raaga, and the chorus portion was reused from the eponymous song of the film's original counterpart Apthamitra (2004) composed by Gurukiran.
 Vidyasagar enlisted Binny Krishnakumar to record the female counterparts.
 As it was her maiden stint in playback singing, she gave a cassette of her songs to the composer and six months later, she recorded the song at her studio in Chennai.

 The duet "Konjum Neram" was performed by Madhu Balakrishnan and Asha Bhosle, who was roped in after producer Ramkumar Ganesan suggested her name.
 Bhosle stated: "My association with Sivaji Productions dates back to the late 1950s with Amardeep, in which I sang three songs.
 When I got this invitation, I thought it was a great time to come to Chennai and catch up with old friends.
 I recorded this lovely song and later visited Kamala Ganesan and spent some time with her."
 Besides singing the song, she was also invited as the chief guest to attend the audio launch.